 For the uninitiated, Software Defined Networking (SDN), according to Wikipedia, is an umbrella term encompassing several kinds of network technology aimed at making the network as agile and flexible as the virtualized server and storage infrastructure of the modern data center.
-Based on this definition it should be obvious why one cannot exist without the other.
-SDN and Network management solve different problems.
+Based on this definition, it should be obvious why one cannot exist without the other.
+Software Defined Networking and Network management solve different problems.
 You should no sooner use a Philips head screwdriver to attach a couple 2×4 boards together, than rely on SDN technologies to handle all of your systems management and monitoring tasks.

 Who’s Out There?

 A common refrain we hear from customers is, “Sure you’re watching my systems and networking gear, but who’s watching you?”
 The same can be said of SDN technologies.
 Just because engineers have policies to dictate how a network is supposed to work doesn’t mean it’s working that way.
 Your Network Management System (NMS) should act as an independent arbiter to discover your network and ensure the architecture is working optimally.